dudelson/website/_posts/2017-06-13-aws-unikernel-guide.md

 And now, the main attraction!
 We've put all the pieces in place, and now we can finally deploy our unikernel to AWS.
-But before we do so, we need to rebuild the unikernel for AWS's hypervisor, Xen.
+But before we do so, we need to rebuild the unikernel to target the Xen hypervisor, which is what AWS uses.
 This looks very similar to what we did in step 1:

     $ cd ~/mysite